-Based on current estimates, we anticipate that our capital expenditures will range from \$100.0 million to \$175.0 million during the next 12 months.
-These amounts include expenditures relating to the following projects: (i) our 576-bed expansion of our Val Verde Correctional Facility in Del Rio, Texas for approximately \$30.0 million, which is expected to be completed in the third quarter of 2007; (ii) our funding of the expansion of Delaney Hall, a facility which we own as a result of the CPT acquisition but do not operate, for approximately \$10.0 million, which is expected to be completed in the first quarter 2008; (iii) construction of the 1500-bed Rio Grande Detention Facility for approximately \$92.0 million expected to completed in the third quarter of 2008; (iv) capital expenditures related to other facility expansions and facility maintenance costs, which are expected to range between \$20.0 million and \$40.0 million; and (v) potential capital expenditures related to expansion of existing facilities if we receive new contracts or contract modifications.
+We believe that total capital expenditures for 2007 will range between \$100 million and \$120 million excluding maintenance capital expenditures, approximately \$51 million of which we had incurred as of September 30, 2007.
+In addition, based on current estimates, we anticipate that capital expenditures excluding maintenance capital expenditures will range from \$120.0 million to \$130.0 million during the next 12 months.
+These amounts include expenditures relating to the following projects: (i) our construction of the 1,100-bed Aurora ICE Processing Center in Aurora, Colorado for approximately \$68.8 million, which is expected to be completed in the third quarter of 2009; (ii) our funding of the expansion of Delaney Hall, a facility which we own as a result of the CPT acquisition but do not operate, for approximately \$12.5 million, which is expected to be completed in the first quarter 2008; (iii) our construction of the 1500-bed Rio Grande Detention Center for approximately \$85.9 million which is expected to completed in the third quarter of 2008; (iv) our renovation of the 576-bed Robert A. Deyton Detention Facility in Clayton County, GA for approximately \$8.9 million; and (v) our 744-bed expansion of the 416 bed LaSalle Detention Facility for approximately \$32.1 million which is expected to be completed in the third quarter 2008.

+Capital expenditures related to other potential facility expansions and facility maintenance costs are expected to range between \$20 million and \$40 million.